Author Archives: Sarah Phillimore

 Silent Witness – Protection.
 BBC Drama from January 2015, focusing on how the social services ‘deal with the issue of abusive or neglectful parents, giving the well-worn theme a new slant that wisely avoided black-and-white right and wrong moralising’ (review from The Edge).

 What does ‘threshold criteria’ mean?
+And why is it so important?

 This is a post by Sarah Phillimore.